 Guidance Notes on the Application Procedure

 - Consult with a prospective supervisor about possible research topics, and funding options.
 There are a number of possible funding options.
-Most of our students apply for a College of Science and Engineering Scholarship or an ESRC Doctoral Training Pathway (DTP) Studentship, but other schemes are available.
+Most of our students apply for an ESRC/SGSSS Doctoral Training Pathway (DTP) Studentship, but other schemes are available.
 You can find detailed information on these scholarships here: https://www.sgsss.ac.uk/studentships/open-competition/ Please note that if you are applying for these studentships, you need to complete a separate application through the SGSSS portal, also by January 11, 2019, 12 noon.
 Thus, you must submit applications in two places to be eligible for these studentships.
 Please see Scholarship and support opportunities

 - Once you have identified a potential supervisor and decided on a research topic, complete the Glasgow University application form.
 Please complete the application for an ESRC internship only if you have agreed on a research topic with your supervisor, and your supervisor is willing to support your application.
 On the form (section 8, Finance), please make clear which of the funding sources you would like to apply for (your supervisor will be able to help you with this).
 If you are applying for ESRC funding, please mention whether you want to apply for a 1+3 award (1 year MSc followed by 3 year PhD) or for a +3 award (3 year PhD only).
 This will depend on whether or not you already have an ESRC-recognized masters degree.

 - Enclose a separate CV, which should include information about undergraduate projects, any publications you have and anything else about your background and experience that might be relevant.
 If you have published any academic papers then include them.